wrought/blog/source/_posts/villagecraft-update-and-new-workshop-on-starting-a-hackerspace.md

 1. The villagecraft user base is growing inter-connected as an organic community.
 2. Some of their users take several workshops across domains, rather than focus on individual domains.

 These patterns seem to imply that the time to widen and grow the community is nigh.
-Further, the intuitive notion that users will persue learning experiences based on the domain-specificity of their interests may very well be untrue thusfar!
+Further, the intuitive notion that users will pursue learning experiences based on the domain-specificity of their interests may very well be untrue thusfar!

 Lastly, Hayley, Jeremy, and I shared some of our interests and experiences working in creative communities, using consensus, using safe space, positioning do-ocracy over bureaucracy, celebrating good-faith collaboration, and confronting bad-faith participants.
 As a result of our discussion, looks like I'll be hosting a workshop on [Starting a Hackerspace](http://villagecraft.org/w/3c71912c-starting-a-hackerspace), based on the [sudo room](https://sudoroom.org/) experience, conversations with folks starting hackerspaces locally as well as remotely, and my recent post on an off-the-cuff protocol: [8 steps to start a hackerspace](http://existenceproof.net/zero-to-hackerspace-in-eight-steps/).
 Additionally, Jeremy will be hosting one on _Consensus Process_, which we all agreed is much needed and even long-overdue.